RiskIdentDMS/spark-google-spreadsheets/README.md

 Please read this article in order to set up OAuth 2.0 in your Google Service Account: [Setting up OAuth 2.0](https://support.google.com/cloud/answer/6158849)

-It's recommended to use JSON Key type.
+Keep in mind that you have to use the JSON key type, when you create a Service Account key.
-JSON file that contains the private key should be downloaded and stored securely because this key can't be recovered if lost.
+A JSON file that contains the private key should be downloaded and stored securely because this key can't be recovered if lost.

 There are two ways of providing authentication credentials to your application code namely:

 - by providing the path to the JSON file that contains private key described above